-The Draft Study will be presented to the El Dorado County Transportation Commission on February 2, 2023 at the El Dorado County Board of Supervisors Chambers.
-The agenda and link for virtual participation can be found here: https://www.edctc.org/2023-02-02-edctc-meeting
+The Final Study will be presented to the El Dorado County Transportation Commission on March 2, 2023 at the El Dorado County Board of Supervisors Chambers.

 Miss our October 26th Workshop?

 The El Dorado County Transportation Commission (EDCTC) in partnership with the Placer County Transportation Planning Agency (PCTPA) has commissioned a multimodal corridor plan for State Route (SR) 49 connecting the City of Auburn in Placer County to the unincorporated community of Cool in El Dorado County.
 The corridor is approximately seven miles in length and extends from the intersection at High Street in Auburn to the juncture of SR 193 in Cool.
 There are four intersections, a number of turnouts and side street access roadways within these limits that provide access to SR 49 for residential, non-residential, and recreational uses.
 The two endpoint intersections within the study area are signalized, at Lincoln/Borland Way in the City of Auburn and at the juncture of SR 193/SR 49 in Cool.
 The remaining intersections are two-way stop controlled where motorists traveling on SR 49 do not have to stop.
 There are numerous speed advisories ranging from 25 mph to 35 mph at roadway curvature areas.